debv/acp/README.md

 Automatically add/commit/push to your GitHub repo when a directory has changes.

-Made to work on macOS for now.
+Intended for use on macOS for now.

 ---